frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/mpesa-integration.md

 ## 3. M-Pesa POS Payments

-On setting up the POS profile with M-Pesa mode of payment, POS checkout would show a additional information section.
-This section contains two fields which were automatically set-up on adding M-Pesa settings.
+On setting up the POS profile with M-Pesa mode of payment, the POS checkout would show an additional information section.
+This section contains two fields that were automatically set-up on adding M-Pesa settings.

 <img class="screenshot" alt="POS Additional Information" src="{{docs_base_url}}/assets/img/setup/integrations/additional-information.png">